Edited by: Keri Stooksbury

-Hot Tip: For other options, check out our full list of lounges at Harry Reid International Airport in Las Veags.
+Hot Tip: For other options, check out our full list of lounges at Harry Reid International Airport in Las Vegas.

 Inside the Centurion Lounge at LAS, a shower suite is accessible to all guests.

-However, only one shower is available, and getting access to it can be tricky since reserving it is on a first come, first served basis.
-The lounge attendant at the front desk keeps the waitlist to ensure the first come, first served order.
+However, only 1 shower is available, and getting access to it can be tricky since reserving it is on a first-come, first-served basis.
+The lounge attendant at the front desk keeps the waitlist to ensure the order.

 The showers are fully stocked with towels, soaps, and other basic amenities, so you don’t need to worry about bringing these from home.
 The shower suite also has a toilet and sink so you have everything you need to feel refreshed before your flight.